Is Bundling Home and Auto Insurance Really Worth It? What You Need to Know

 Separate (best auto + best home) $950 $780 $1,730

-Step 4: Account for non-price factors Factor in claims service quality, deductible terms, and whether a shared deductible applies in your bundled option.
-Sometimes paying slightly more for the bundle is worth the simplified management.
+Step 4: Account for non-price factors Factor in claims service quality, deductible terms, and whether a shared deductible benefit applies in your bundled option.
+Sometimes paying slightly more for a bundle is worth the simplified management — particularly when one event could impact both your home and your car.

 Pincher's Pro Tip

 Use a spreadsheet to track all your quotes side by side — annual premium, discount in dollars, deductible amounts, and coverage limits.
-The lowest advertised discount percentage doesn't always mean the lowest total cost.
+Also note whether each insurer has a 'common loss deductible' feature for bundled policies, as this can be worth hundreds in a claim scenario.

 Smart Savings Made Simple!